-On April 30, 2008, Central filed a general rate case under FERC Docket No. RP08-350 which became effective November 1, 2008.
-The case was approved without modification by the FERC on June 1, 2009.
-Pursuant to the terms of its settlement, Central is required to file a new rate case to become effective no later than December 1, 2013.
+On April 30, 2008, Central filed a general rate case under FERC Docket No. RP08-350, which became effective November 1, 2008.
+Under the terms of the uncontested settlement, which was approved by the FERC on June 1, 2009, Central is required to file a rate case to be effective no later than December 1, 2013.

-At March 31, 2011, we were in compliance with the covenants of all outstanding debt instruments.
+At March 31, 2012, we were in compliance with the covenants of all outstanding debt instruments.
 See Note 4 of the accompanying Notes to the Consolidated Financial Statements for further discussion of our debt instruments.